sammyhenningsson/swedish_holidays/README.md

 # Caveat
 Even though påskafton, midsommarafton, julafton and nyårsafton are considered to be holidays (most people do not work those days) they are actually not really holidays per definition.
-If you would like to be able to know if a certain date is a swedish holiday (which is kind of asumed if your looking into this library), then you probably aslo want to include these 'non-real' holidays.
-To do that pass in the keyword argument `real` with a value of `false` to the methods in the examples above.
+If you would like to be able to know if a certain date is a swedish holiday (which is kind of asumed if your looking into this library), then you probably also want to include these 'informal' holidays.
+To do that pass in the keyword argument `include_informal` with a value of `true` to the methods in the examples above.
 Like:

 ```
 require 'date'